ascmitc/mhl/Scenarios/README.md

 ```

 Scenario 09:
-In this scenario a copy is made, and the MHL file is digitally signed.
+In this scenario two copies are made, while the first MHL file is digitally signed.
 The signature gets checked afterwards.

 Step 1A: The card is copied to a travel drive.